Lucianoga/CourseraOctoberCapstone/README.md

 # Encryption

-I chose to use some OpenSSL functions which allow me to encrypt the message with AES256 in CBC mode.
+I chose to use some OpenSSL functions which allow me to encrypt the messages with AES256 in CBC mode.
 Specifically,
 - it's compatible with other AES implementations, but not mcrypt, since mcrypt uses PKCS#5 instead of PKCS#7.
 - generates a key from the provided password using SHA256